ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-01-run-note-for-june-2020.markdown

 Oh, and the dog reminded me she’s not that keen on this running lark.
 I had [one aborted run](https://strava.app.link/DzVtAGe8K7) with her.
 Dogs.

+I have just tried to enjoy it all in June, thankful I can get out, thankful I can run again, especially after the injury.
+I've not worried about pace or times.
+Just get out and experience whatever happens.

 What's for July?
 Aim for 300km again.
 Who knows.
 It might happen.

 #### Reads